-Weight:19 kg Fibreglass composite 18 kg Full Kevlar (Carbon reinforced)
+Weight:21 kg Fibreglass composite 19 kg Full Kevlar (Carbon reinforced)

 Max draft 11.7 cm with a loaded weight of 135 kg

-The Meridian single was designed with the not just the novice paddler in mind but also the very experienced expedition paddler.
+The Meridian "Cygnet" sea kayak was designed with the not just the novice paddler in mind but also the very experienced expedition paddler.
 How did we satisfy both?

 Simple really.
-There is virtually no difference.
-A good design will do both for sea handling characteristics.
+There is virtually no difference for either paddler.
+A good recreational design will satisfy both for sea handling characteristics.
 However, no amount of design genius will make it both very fast while short and stable.
 That is a mathematical relationship which no designer can change.

 The Meridian single is a very stable sea kayak with an almost flat bottom shape under the paddler.
 Combined with a narrow beam or width (57 cm), this gives excellent initial stability while at the same time allowing the kayak to be easily "edged" due to the fair degree of flare incorporated just in front of and behind the paddlers weight.